I have so many great memories visiting Red River Gorge as a teenager and young adult.

 Miguels Pizza is another great option depending on what you are in the mood for.

-4. After dinner, we wanted another quick stop so we visited the Southeast Mountaint Guides which is the site of the first Via Ferrata in the United States
+4. Visit Southeast Mountain Guides the first Via Ferrata in the United States

 Via Ferrata is a type of climbing with steel cables along a route with hand and foot rungs.